-- What does the application EUI mean?
-How is it used in LoRaWAN? - What does the application key mean?
-How is it used in LoRaWAN security? - Compare the two device activation methods used in LoRaWAN by giving the advantages and inconvenients. - What is the difference between the two receive windows in LoRaWAN?
-What are they used for?
+- What does the application key mean?
+How is it used in LoRaWAN security? - Compare the two device activation methods used in LoRaWAN by giving the advantages and shortcomings.

 -.
 Devices

 Devices in the LoRaWAN platform are implemented on Arduino boards with Dragino shields.
 The combined module as well as the basic configuration steps are presented in Exploring LoRa lab.